-By contrast, the fee requirement fully applies under the proposed regulations where the parties have filed a notice because they were directed by CFIUS to do so.
+By contrast, the fee requirement fully applies where the parties have filed a notice because they were directed by CFIUS to do so.

-7. Going forward, for larger transactions where the risk profile suggests that a notice should be filed with CFIUS, it will be advisable for transaction parties to consider the question of how they wish to allocate responsibility for the filing fee.
+7. Going forward, for larger transactions where the risk profile suggests that a notice filing is advisable, transaction parties should consider the question of how they wish to allocate responsibility for the filing fee.